Charlesetc/orangebuild/readme.md

 possible with the right directory structure.

 If somethings not working or you want a feature thats not around, definitely let me know.

+## limitations

+A file only has access to modules that are its siblings or in a folder that"s a sibling to it or farther down.
+You won"t be able to do things like have a top level `utils/` directory or have recursive modules (which you can"t do anyways in ocaml).
+Basically, you"re got to keep the layout a real tree.

+Also, there is no way to add functions that are first-hand to a module.
+By this, I mean if I have "apple.ml" in "grape/" directory, you can access "Grape.Apple", but there"s no way to put a function at "Grape.myfunction ()".
+I"m ok with this for now, but there is a way to add this feature if anyone really wants it.
+For now you can just make a module `Grape.Core` or `Grape.Main` or something similar.

+Lastly!
+Theres no support yet for ocamlopt.
+Its easy if anyone wants it.

 ## installation